AdaCore/gnatcoverage/tools/gnatcov/doc/umanual/cov_commandline.rst

    source coverage.

 :option:`--subdirs`:
-   When using project files, look for Library Information files in the indicated subdirectory of each project's object directory.
+   When using project files, look for :term:`Library Information files` in the indicated subdirectory of each project's object directory.

 :option:`--scos`, |rarg|:
-   For source coverage analysis specifically, provide the set of Library Information files from which SCOs should be loaded.
+   For source coverage analysis specifically, provide the set of :term:`Library Information files` from which SCOs should be loaded.
 This low-level switch effectively overrides the selection of units of interest for source coverage, in particular bypassing project-based unit selection based on switches :option:`--projects` and :option:`--units`.

+:option:`--alis`, |rarg|:
+    Similar to :option:`--scos` in primary intent: provide set of :term:`Library Information files`.
+This is complementary to :option:`--scos` for operations that rely on library information items and don't require Source Coverage Obligations, in particular for gathering exemption regions applicable to object level criteria.

 See section :ref:`sunits` for extra details and use examples about the various switches used to specify units of interest for source coverage.